patmejia/soil_data_research/README.md

 - Currently developing with a [team](https://chromatic.systems) software about Earth System's Health.
 - Growing experiment +25 Organic Plants: herbs, tree seedlings, vegetables, fruits, flowers, and fungi; in a ~1 $m^2$ box.
 - Creation of +400 Plant-Based Sense Immersions Healing Meal.
-- Formerly, Goldman Sachs, Copa Airlines and a researcher at the University of Texas, Systems.
+- Formerly, Goldman Sachs, Copa Airlines, GDI 2021 Hackaton, and a researcher at the University of Texas, Systems.

-## Updates
+## **Updates**

 <ul>
 <li>I am available for contract work or full-time employment. </li>